 Salt Lake Mormon History Sites

 Ever since Brigham Young arrived in the Salt Lake Valley on July 24, 1847, the area has been developing not just as a city but as the headquarters of the Church of Jesus Christ of Latter-day Saints.
-Many of Salt Lake City's attractions and landmarks relating to Mormon history are located on Temple Square, but the rest of city and the surrounding areas are full of them as well.
+Many of the church’s historical landmarks are located on Temple Square, but you’ll find other sites that were significant to the pioneers sprinkled across the valley, as well.

 Mormon Trail Sites